 - Wickfire et al v.
-TriMax et al. Caughey represents tech startup Wickfire in case against competitor, involving Lanham Act, contractual interference, and conspiracy claims.
+TriMax et al. Ryan represents tech startup Wickfire in case against competitor, involving Lanham Act, contractual interference, and conspiracy claims.
 After a federal court jury trial, the team secured a total victory.
 The jury awarded $2.3 million in damages to Wickfire and found that the defendant should take nothing on its $22 million counterclaims.
-Mr. Caughey is currently representing Wickfire on appeal.
-Net award to client will not be determined until after the appeal concludes.
+Ryan argued the appeal in the U.S. Court of Appeals for the Fifth Circuit, and the court partially affirmed the judgment.

 - Woods v.
-CQuentia NGS et al. Caughey represents healthcare sales executive in state-court lawsuit against genetic testing and diagnostics company CQuentia NGS, its CEO, and related entities.
+CQuentia NGS et al. Ryan represents healthcare sales executive in this high-value state-court lawsuit against genetic testing and diagnostics company CQuentia NGS, its CEO, and related entities.
 This matter involves contract, fiduciary duty, fraud, and trade secret claims.

 - Trade Secret Litigation.
-Caughey represented major oil and gas company in litigation against former contractor who misappropriated confidential documents.
-The case settled after a federal court evidentiary hearing where the team obtained a temporary restraining order and injunction.
+Ryan represented a major oil and gas company in litigation against former contractor who misappropriated confidential documents.
+The case settled after a federal court evidentiary hearing where the team obtained a temporary restraining order and injunction

 Corporate Governance and Securities

 - KBR v.
 Chevedden.
-Caughey represented KBR, an engineering, procurement, and construction company, in federal Fifth Circuit appeal regarding exclusion of shareholder proposal from proxy statement, pursuant to Rule 14a-8.
+Ryan represented KBR, an engineering, procurement, and construction company, in a U.S. Court of Appeals for the Fifth Circuit appeal regarding exclusion of shareholder proposal from proxy statement, pursuant to Rule 14a-8.
 The Fifth Circuit handed down a total victory for KBR, affirming the trial court’s order excluding the shareholder proposal.

 - Apache v.
 Chevedden.
-Caughey represented Apache in litigation regarding exclusion of shareholder proposal.
+Ryan represented Apache in litigation regarding exclusion of shareholder proposal.
 The team prevailed at the trial level.